-The ratio of debt to personal income is projected to remain constant at 1.8% through FY 2012 and to decline thereafter.
-Chart 9 below shows that the amount of tax-supported debt as a percentage of personal income peaked in FY 2007.
+The ratio of debt to personal income is projected to have peaked at 1.8% last year and will decline.
+Chart 9 below shows the amount of tax-supported debt as a percentage of personal income.

 Source: Population and Personal Income statistics provided by "Moody's Economy.com", courtesy of the North Carolina General Assembly Fiscal Research Division.